Let’s admit it. In this digital era, watching YouTube videos has now become a daily routine for most of us.

 - Try to invoke a certain emotional reaction.

-Video tags are not crucial, but they can help your videos generate views in certain ways.
-Here’s how you can use tags for your videos:
+Video tags can help your videos generate views in certain ways.
+It gives Google and YouTube information about your video.

 - Include a few alternatives words or phrases (Example: “Animated explainer video for marketing”)